 - Platinum: 10%

 STEP 3: Purchase the Plan You Want (When: November 1 through December 15)

 Starting November 1, you can buy the plan you want.
 There are five factors that predict how much Obamacare will cost you.
 One is the type of plan.
 The other four are your age, income, family size, and location.

-STEP 4 - Coverage Begins (When: January 1, 2018)
+STEP 4: Coverage Begins (When: January 1)

-To save money on Obamacare, see my book The Ultimate Obamacare Handbook (2015 - 2016).
+To save money on Obamacare, check out the author's book, The Ultimate Obamacare Handbook.